 The camera looks the same as the Phantom 3 Pro at first glance, but dive deeper to find 120fps shooting at 1080p and the addition of 2.7K recording.

-For a cool $1000, the Phantom 4 can be yours, but do keep an eye out for deals as the newer Phantom 4 Pro and Pro+ gain popularity.
+For about $950, the Phantom 4 can be yours, but do keep an eye out for deals as the newer Phantom 4 Pro and Pro+ gain popularity.

 Phantom 4 Pro and Phantom 4 Pro+